 The Leisure Sector

-We are more than simply an acquisition or letting agent for the Leisure, Hotels and Hospitality industry.
+We are more than simply an acquisition or letting agent for the Hotels, Hospitality and Leisure industries.
 We build long-term relationships with our clients, helping them with complex lease agreements, valuations, disputes and business rates consultancy.
 Vickery Holman is the leading multi-disciplinary commercial surveying consultancy in the South West, so when you work with us, you benefit from the strength of the expertise across our business.

-The market is diverse, ranging from holiday rentals to large caravan parks; hotels to guest houses; cafes to fine dining restaurants; pubs to nightclubs.
-Whether you’re a new entrant to the market or a long-established operator in the sector, our specialist Leisure, Hotels and Hospitality team can help you make the right investment for you.
+The market is diverse, ranging from hotels to guest houses; cafes to fine dining restaurants; pubs to nightclubs, holiday rentals to large caravan parks.
+Whether you’re a new entrant to the market or a long-established operator in the sector, our specialist Hotels, Hospitality & Leisure team can help you make the right investment for you.
 We have 4 offices in the South West and a team of qualified surveyors to advise on valuations, rents and leases, business rates as well as to handle your sale or purchase.
 Our dedication to excellence and customer service is at the heart of what we do so you can trust us to give you the support and advice that you need.

 To see the properties we are currently marketing, please click here.